cpaelzer/cpaelzer.github.io/content/blogs/007-vfio-slow-startup.md

 ```

 So hugepages help a lot in this case, but all of you who already set up huge pages know it.
-Pre-allocating and distributing them among guest sis admin/management effort that has its costs in other places.
+Pre-allocating and distributing them among guest is admin/management effort that has its costs in other places.

 ### Check where time is lost - part I: Userspace ###